University of North Carolina at Asheville

 The University of North Carolina at Asheville (UNC Asheville, UNCA, or simply Asheville) is a public liberal arts university in Asheville, North Carolina, United States.
 UNC Asheville is the designated liberal arts institution in the University of North Carolina system.
 It is a member and the headquarters of the Council of Public Liberal Arts Colleges.

 History

 UNC Asheville was founded in 1927 as Buncombe County Junior College, part of the Buncombe County public school system.
 It was the first tuition-free public college in North Carolina.
 It was located in the Biltmore School in south Asheville on Hendersonville Road (U.S. 25).
-In 2001, Biltmore School was recognized by the Save America's Treasures program.
+In 2001, the original Biltmore School building was recognized by the Save America's Treasures program.

 During the Great Depression, the college started charging tuition.
 In 1930 the school merged with the College of the City of Asheville (founded in 1928) to form Biltmore Junior College.
 In 1934 the college was renamed Biltmore College.
 In 1936, the name changed to Asheville-Biltmore College, and control was transferred to the Asheville City Schools.